justsudheerpaliwal/storybook-info/README.md

   source: boolean,
   /**
    * Components used in story
-   * Displays Prop Tables with these components
+   * Displays Prop Tables with these components, proptables are generated only if propTables are provided
    * @default []
    */
   propTables: Array<React.ComponentType>,
-  /**
-   * Exclude Components from being shown in Prop Tables section
-   * Accepts an array of component classes or functions
-   * @default []
-   */
-  propTablesExclude: Array<React.ComponentType>,
   /**
    * Overrides styles of addon.
 The object should follow this shape:
    * https://github.com/storybooks/storybook/blob/master/addons/info/src/components/Story.js#L19.